by-examples/by-examples.github.io/_posts/2014-12-19-speeding-up-symfony-with-varnish.md

 If you need additional assistance to meet the above assumptions refer to:

-* <a href="http://by-examples.net/2014/12/15/using-ssh-key-for-digital-ocean.html">A tutorial on installing ssh keys for Digital Ocean droplet</a>
+* A tutorial on <a href="http://by-examples.net/2014/12/15/using-ssh-key-for-digital-ocean.html">Installing ssh keys for Digital Ocean droplet</a>
-* <a href="http://by-examples.net/2014/12/16/running-symfony-standard-on-digital-ocean.html">A tutorial on setting up Symfony application on Digital Ocean droplet</a>
+* A tutorial on <a href="http://by-examples.net/2014/12/16/running-symfony-standard-on-digital-ocean.html">Running Symfony application on Digital Ocean droplet</a>

 ##2.
 Install lynx and visit the default web page